Humanitarian aid: Gender and humanitarian aid

 Even prior to a humanitarian crisis, gender differences exist.
 Women have limited access to paid work, are at risk of child marriage, and are more exposed to Gender based violence, such as rape and domestic abuse.
 Conflict and natural disasters exacerbate women's vulnerabilities.
 When delivering humanitarian aid, it is thus important for humanitarian actors, such as the United Nations, to include challenges specific to women in their humanitarian response.
 The Inter-Agency Standing Committee provides guidelines for humanitarian actors on how be inclusive of gender as a factor when delivering humanitarian aid.
 It recommends agencies to collect data disaggregated by sex and age to better understand which group of the population is in need of what type of aid.
 In recent years, the United Nations have been using sex and age disaggregated data more and more, consulting with gender specialists.
 In the assessment phase, several UN agencies meet to compile data and work on a humanitarian response plan.
 Throughout the plans. women specific challenges are listed and sex and age disaggregated data are used so when they deliver aid to a country facing a humanitarian crisis, girls and women can have access to the appropriate aid they need.
-Recent approaches to gender-responsive humanitarian action include peer learning programmes such as those developed by The Geneva Learning Foundation, which have been described in practitioner-led publications and independently evaluated within the context of CARE International’s Gender in emergencies methodology.
+Recent approaches to gender-responsive humanitarian action include peer learning programmes such as those developed by The Geneva Learning Foundation, which have been described in practitioner-led publications and independently evaluated within the context of CARE International's Gender in emergencies methodology.

 Problematic aspects

-Economic distortions due to food aid
+Distortions due to food aid

 Some of the unintended effects of food aid include labor and production disincentives, changes in recipients' food consumption patterns and natural resources use patterns, distortion of social safety nets, distortion of NGO operational activities, price changes, and trade displacement.
 These issues arise from targeting inefficacy and poor timing of aid programs.
 Food aid can harm producers by driving down prices of local products, whereas the producers are not themselves beneficiaries of food aid.
 Unintentional harm occurs when food aid arrives or is purchased at the wrong time, when food aid distribution is not well-targeted to food-insecure households, and when the local market is relatively poorly integrated with broader national, regional and global markets.

 Food aid can drive down local or national food prices in at least three ways.